Bradley Smith (law professor): Federal Election Commission

 By the late 1990s, Smith had become a recurring witness before congressional panels on election matters.
 He was nominated to a six-year term in a Republican-designated seat on the FEC on February 9, 2000, by then-President Bill Clinton and confirmed by the United States Senate.
 By this time, Smith was considered a leading expert on campaign finance in the United States, with his writings on campaign finance and election issues having appeared in academic publications in addition to the Yale Law Journal, including the University of Pennsylvania Law Review and the Harvard Journal of Legislation.
 The Brennan Center for Justice, a harsh critic of Smith's work, nevertheless recognized him as Congress's "most sought after witness" to make the case for deregulation of campaign finance.

 Because of his contrarian, deregulatory views on campaign finance, there was a strong objection to his nomination from reform advocates.
-The libertarian magazine Reason noted that virtually all reform advocates "agreed that he was the wrong person for the job".
+A favorable profile in the libertarian magazine Reason noted that virtually all reform advocates "agreed that he was the wrong person for the job".
 His nomination, however, received encouragement from supporters of campaign finance deregulation, such as the Cato Institute.

 As commissioner and, later, chairman of the FEC, Smith remained controversial, particularly in 2004, when, as chairman, he bucked the Republican Party and refused to support new regulations of "527 groups", organizations largely unregulated by campaign finance laws, that were generally believed to favour Democratic presidential candidate John Kerry.
 As commissioner, he maintained an active speaking schedule and continued to criticize campaign finance laws.
 He resigned from the FEC in August 2005 to return to teaching, writing in his resignation letter to President Bush, "Political activity is more heavily regulated than at any time in our nation's history."